 One day I figured I’d make some birthday gifts instead of falling for cliché and buying chocolates or alcohol.
 This seemingly simple idea soon became an obsession and opened up unexpected horizons.

-I wanted to make grips from poplar burl and Turkish walnut for 1851 and 1860 historical black powder revolver reproductions.
-Turkish walnut stands for itself, as it was expected.
-Poplar burl, although being soft and a bit hard to work properly, turned promising, as well.
+I was excited to try my hand at making grips from poplar burl and Turkish walnut for reproductions of the historical 1851 and 1860 Colt cap-and-ball revolvers.
+Turkish walnut justified its price, as expected.
+The much cheaper poplar burl, although soft and a bit tricky to work with, turned out to be promising as well.

 I took a piece of available poplar burl from Dictum and wanted to turn it into 1911 grips that would look handy on a Ruger or a Walther Colt Gold Cup.